Beginner’s Complete Gym Guide (2026)

 • Consider online personal training initially

-Your gym experience should work with your brain and body—not against them.
+Your gym experience should work with your brain and body, not against them.
+Read my ultimate guide to neurodivergent fitness for more strategies.

 We're often told that the only reason to go to the gym is to lose weight, but that's only one tiny part of the fitness picture.
 Track these meaningful indicators of progress: